-Bolivia legalized gambling in 2002 when the government gave a company called LOTEX S.A. the go-ahead to open the first legally-recognized casino in the country.
-LOTEX opened Bingo Bahití in Santa Cruz that year.
-The casino mostly operated as a bingo hall but also included a large number of gaming machines.
+Bolivia hasn’t yet legalized sports betting, but its modern history with gambling began in 2002 when the government approved LOTEX S.A. to open the country’s first legal casino.
+LOTEX opened Bingo Bahití (now permanently closed) in Santa Cruz that year, offering bingo and slot machines.

-During these first few years, Bolivians became increasingly concerned by the presence of Russian-backed gambling outfits.
-When Russia banned all gambling outside of four designated zones, thousands of operations went out of business overnight.
+Over time, Bolivians became increasingly concerned by the presence of Russian-backed gambling outfits.
+When Russia banned all gambling and sports betting outside four designated zones, thousands of operations went out of business overnight.
 An unknown number of former Russian casino owners migrated to Bolivia to set up shop in what they saw as an unregulated gambling hotspot.

-For example, LOTEX is backed by the Russian firm Ritzio International.
-Ritzio operated at least 15 gaming parlors across Bolivia in addition to a thousand other venues around the world.
-For years, circulating rumors posited that the Russians played a bigger role in gambling than we were being led to believe.
+For example, LOTEX was backed by the Russian firm Ritzio International.
+Ritzio operated at least 15 gaming parlors across Bolivia and a thousand other venues worldwide.
+For years, circulating rumors posited that the Russians played a more significant role in the Bolivian online betting industry than anyone realized.

 Bingo Bahití wasn’t the only outfit causing concern.
 A 2009 article in Time reported that Corhat, which operated 67 gambling locations in Bolivia, may also have been operated by Russians.
-On paper, the company was managed by Bolivians but Time’s sources report that the company was actually owned by Russian shadow investors.
+On paper, the company was managed by Bolivians, but Time’s sources report that Russian shadow investors actually owned the company.

 Here’s a quote from that article:

-One of the issues faced by Bolivian authorities was the way the law was worded.
-Anyone who got a license to operate in Bolivia was free to open as many gambling locations as they wanted under that one license.
+One of the issues faced by Bolivian authorities was the law’s wording.
+Anyone who received a license to operate in Bolivia could open as many gambling locations as they wanted under that one license.
 A single license did not cover a single casino; it covered a single company for as many casinos as it wanted to build.

-With those concerns in mind, lawmakers stepped up their efforts to reign in the industry.
+With those concerns in mind, lawmakers stepped up their efforts to reign in Bolivia’s gambling and sports betting industries.
 They passed new legislation in 2010 and 2011 to strengthen regulation of the industry and increase taxes.
-Ley 060 de Juegos de Loteria y de Azar (PDF link) came into effect in 2010 and placed limits on where casinos could be built, how they could expand and what they could offer to players.
+Ley 060 de Juegos de Loteria y de Azar (PDF link) came into effect in 2010 and placed limits on where casinos could be built, how they could expand, and what they could offer to players.

-Some of the key provisions included prohibitions on expanding beyond licensed activities, a ban on extending credit to players, a ban on accepting credit or debit cards and more.
-This law also established Bolivia’s current gambling authority, Autoridad de Fiscalización y Control Social del Juego (AJ).
-AJ now oversees the industry and enforces Bolivia’s gaming laws.
+Some of the key provisions included prohibitions on expanding beyond licensed activities, a ban on extending credit to players, a ban on accepting credit or debit cards, and more.
+The law also established Bolivia’s gambling authority, Autoridad de Fiscalización y Control Social del Juego (AJ).
+AJ now oversees the industry and enforces Bolivia’s gambling laws.

 Legislation passed in 2011 further increased regulations and added hefty new taxes to the industry.
-Casino operators now face tax rates of 30% while players face a 15% tax on all winnings.
-Not surprisingly, the casino industry was unhappy and made noise about having to close casinos and fire workers.
-This was probably the intention of the legislation.
+Casino operators now face tax rates of 30%, while players face a 15% tax on all winnings.

 That same year, the government levied a 13.9 million boliviano fine on Ritzio-owned Bingo Bahití for operating illegal gambling parlors in Santa Cruz.
 Authorities also confiscated gaming machines operated by the company.
 This came as a result of licenses expiring without being renewed in time.
 Bingo Bahití was not the only firm targeted in the crackdown.

-Eventually, the licenses for all casinos in Bolivia were yanked.
-Authorities closed nearly 500 gambling halls in 2013 and seized thousands of machines.
-Gambling remains legal in Bolivia, but today there are just two licensed operators.
+Eventually, authorities yanked the licenses for all casinos in Bolivia, closed nearly 500 gambling halls in 2013, and seized thousands of machines.
+Gambling remains legal in Bolivia, but there are very few licensed operators today.
 Current laws restrict Bolivia betting sites to the following games:

 - Treinta y Cuarenta (a basic card gambling game popular in South America)